geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 	- Password: **Pa55w.rd**

-	- Uncheck the **Require this user to change their password when they first sign in** checkbox
+	- Uncheck the **Require this user to change their password when they first sign in** check box

 6. Select **Next**.